schoeberl/librelane/docs/_templates/generate_configvar_docs/flows.md

 # Built-in Flows and their Configuration Variables
-These flows come included with OpenLane.
+These flows come included with LibreLane.
 They use a variety of built-in steps to either provide a general RTL-to-GDSII flow or more specific niches.

 Each Flow's list of configuration variables is essentially a sum of: